-During the fourth quarter of 2020, the Corporation committed to a plan to sell its industrial valve business in Germany, which is reported within its Naval & Power segment.
-The business met the criteria to be classified as held for sale in the fourth quarter of 2020.
-Accordingly, the assets and liabilities of the business are presented as held for sale in the Corporation's Consolidated Balance Sheet as of December 31, 2021.
-The aforementioned assets and liabilities classified as held for sale have been measured at the lower of carrying value or fair value less costs to sell, which resulted in impairment losses of \$19 million and \$33 million for the years ended December 31, 2021 and 2020, respectively.
-Such amounts have been reported in the "Impairment of assets held for sale" caption within the Corporation's Consolidated Statement of Earnings.
+During the fourth quarter of 2020, the Corporation committed to a plan to sell its industrial valve business in Germany, which met the criteria to be classified as held for sale at that time.
+Accordingly, the assets and liabilities of the business were presented as held for sale in the Corporation's Consolidated Balance Sheet, which resulted in impairment losses of \$19 million and \$33 million for the years ended December 31, 2021 and 2020, respectively.